• Facebook

 • Vegetables & Mushrooms – The standard veggies used in this dish are bell peppers, cabbage, and carrots.
 But this is your soup!
 Feel free to use any mushrooms and veggies you like to eat.

-• Condiments – The soup uses all the basic condiments like vinegar, hot sauce, soy sauce, worcestershire sauce, and brown sugar.
+• Condiments – The soup uses all the basic condiments like vinegar, hot sauce, soy sauce, Worcestershire sauce, and brown sugar.

 • Thickener – Cornflour or Cornstarch is used to make this soup thick.